-Our curriculum is built upon three foundational courses that aim to introduce students to some of the most significant film movements, technological developments, genres, and methodologies: World Film History to 1945, World Film History 1945 to the Present, and Introduction to Film Theory.
+Our curriculum is built upon three foundational courses that aim to introduce students to some of the most significant film movements, technological developments, genres, and methodologies: CIMS 101 - World Film History to 1945, CIMS 102 - World Film History 1945 to the Present, and CIMS 103 - Television and New Media.
 Students will be required to complete 10 other courses for the major (or 4 for the minor), of which 3 (or 2 for the minor) may be production courses.
-Within these 10 courses, students are required to complete a concentration of 3 courses so that they gain some depth in an area of the field that particularly interests them (e.g. Business and Film, Genre Studies, Race, Gender and Sexuality).
 To encourage the international perspective that we believe is essential for any good film and media scholar, 3 of the remaining 10 courses for the major (or 1 of the remaining 4 courses for the minor) must focus on cinemas outside of the U.S. context.

 Our video production courses, offered through Fine Arts, focus on the acquisition of basic media language skills and insist upon evidence of a growing facility of comprehension and application.
 These courses also expose students to the range of possibilities of a medium’s application, from nonfiction documentary to performance art.
 In our screenwriting courses, students learn how to analyze and work within the structure of mainstream narrative films, write their own screenplays, and workshop them in collaboration with other writers.

 Seniors have the option to complete an honors thesis if they have a minimum GPA of 3.5 in the major.